the washington post 23 for ’23.

 how does violin practice and pedagogy generate its own “body logic” — its own framework for a body’s form and function, qualities of movement, morality, and feeling? how does this particular body logic shape what we know about ourselves, our identity, and our actual physical body? what happens when an element of ourselves is unassimilable or incompatible with this logic?

 thrilled to explore these question and more through this project and mentorship process!

-this summer of the pandemic and the black lives matter movement has been stunning, a summer of loss, devastation, and change. the challenge of imagining an unimaginable a post-pandemic future has somehow turned into, as one friend put it, a crucial exercise of projecting into the future -- of re-imagining a better practice, one that is socially responsive, generous and life-affirming to the fullest extent.
+this was a summer of loss, devastation, and change. the challenge of imagining an unimaginable a post-pandemic future has somehow turned into, as one friend put it, a crucial exercise of projecting into the future — of re-imagining a better practice, one that is socially responsive, generous and life-affirming to the fullest extent.

-over the last few months, i’ve also been asking myself how we can reclaim our attentional capacity, and in the process, heal ourselves and our communities a little. a new podcast project i've created in collaboration with my longleash pals attempts to address just that. "states of listening,” currently in development, will exist at the intersection of listening practices and mindfulness, with a projected release in january 2021.
+over the last few months, i’ve also been asking myself how we can reclaim our attentional capacity, and heal. a new podcast project, “states of listening,” currently in development, will explore this through listening practices, with a projected release in january 2021.

-longleash has kept busy planning, developing, adjusting, reinventing: a new eco-responsiveness program under development featuring commissions from James Diaz and Eve Beglarian; a virtual “movie night” for our composition seminar, The Loretto Project, featuring multimedia works that have come out of those sessions; a new BIPOC commissioning fund with a matching support pledge from members of Longleash; and a new interactive donation platform, in which supporters can choose projects that speak to the issues closest to their heart.
+longleash has kept adjusting, reinventing. we’re still planning new projects and commissions; a virtual “movie night” for our composition seminar, The Loretto Project, featuring videos that have come out of past sessions; a new BIPOC commissioning fund with a matching support pledge from members of Longleash; and a new interactive donation platform, in which supporters can choose projects that speak to the issues closest to their heart.